benbernard/vial-qmk/keyboards/doio/kb38/readme.md

 * **Physical reset button**: Briefly press the button on the back of the PCB
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available

+To enter the bootloader after flashing, hold the upper left key (esc) and the upper right key at the same time.